rrDumpTruck/Obsidian.Vault/Lore Rules.md

 Starting from the beginning, a person who wishes to become a Vein Hunter must first have requisite experience working in another persons outfit or have a degree from a permitted school.
 They are then gifted with a Prospectors permit.
 Which costs 10gp.
 With this you could prospect possible claims and sell reports if they could be worthwhile.
 The next test is to find a pathfinder and  hire his services to help you qualify for the next licensing step which is the Vein Hunters Permit.

+---
+<span style="color:#ff0000">Setting Specific Adjectives</span>

+*Helix: Local foliage made up out of Juice Veins, they take the shape of a complex 10+ foot tall blue helix.*

+*Bluefly: Type of Fly that begins to swarm near large collections of non fissure accessed Juice.*